hta218/ga-fetcher/readme.md

 4. Setup the sample by replace the CLIENT_ID and VIEW_ID in `GA.html`

-5. Rung `node server.js` to start server and sign in to your google account to see the data from GA
+5. Run `node server.js` to start server and sign in to your google account to see the data from GA